JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/loft_splines.rst

 Advanced Node Settings
 ----------------------

-- **Spline Distribution** - The method used to sample spline samples (see Evaluate Node for more info)
+- **Spline Distribution** - The method used to sample spline samples (see Evaluate Spline Node for more info)
-- **Surface Distribution** - The method used to sample surface segments (see Evaluate Node for more info)
+- **Surface Distribution** - The method used to sample surface segments (see Evaluate Spline Node for more info)
 - **Resolution** - The number of handles used to create the spline used to perform the evaluation when using the Uniform Distribution.

 Examples of Usage